VFS Extension

 Limitations & constraints

-• CGO-only: requires a CGO-enabled SQLite driver (github.com/mattn/go-sqlite3) and -tags vfs.
+• CGO-only: Requires a CGO-enabled SQLite driver (github.com/mattn/go-sqlite3) and -tags vfs.

-• Initial snapshot required: the VFS waits for available backup files before serving reads.
+• Initial snapshot required: The VFS waits for available backup files before serving reads.

 Architecture overview